Texas Gov. Greg Abbott, who has sought to ban mask mandates in schools, tests positive for the coronavirus

 The governor has asked hospitals to halt non-emergency medical procedures as thousands of covid-19 patients strain wards already struggling with a shortage of nurses, but he has kept his order banning local mask and vaccine mandates.

-On Monday, a Texas judge granted a temporary injunction request by San Antonio and Bexar County against Abbott’s executive order barring local governments from issuing mask mandates.
-The decision followed one day after the Texas Supreme Court sided with Abbott to allow the governor’s ban on mask mandates to stand, at least temporarily.
+On Monday, a Texas judge granted a temporary injunction requested by San Antonio and Bexar County against Abbott’s executive order barring local governments from issuing mask mandates.
+The decision came one day after the Texas Supreme Court sided with Abbott to allow the governor’s ban on mask mandates to stand, at least temporarily.

-Abbott and several other Republican governors, including Florida’s Ron DeSantis, have said that they think parents should decide whether their children wear masks in school.
+Abbott and several other Republican governors, including Florida’s Ron DeSantis, have said they think parents should decide whether their children wear masks in school.
 But surging infections and hospitalizations in both states have left many parents worried about sending their children back into classrooms where others are not masked and could transmit the virus.

 Texas and Florida account for 40 percent of new hospitalizations nationwide, the White House said last week.
 As of Tuesday, the seven-day average of new cases in Texas was 15,554, and the seven-day average of new deaths was 92.
 Covid-related hospitalizations rose more than 20 percent in the past week in Texas.

 Earlier this month, the Texas Department of State Health Services requested five mortuary trailers from the federal government in anticipation of a possible spike in deaths brought about by the surging coronavirus numbers, a spokesman for the agency confirmed Tuesday.
-NBC News previously reported the state’s request for mortuary trailers.